jsbisht/run-in-batch/README.md

 # run-in-batch

 Run your task like api calls in batch

 ## features

-- Set concurrency i.e. the batch size
+- Set number of parallel tasks i.e. the batch size
 - Set timeout for each task
 - Set timeout for each batch
 - Callback function post completion of each task